SpaceOso/react-job-board/README.md

 ### Prerequisites

 You will need to have a PostgreSQL database with uuid-ossp library.
-Run the following SQL:
+Run the following SQL while in the database:

 ````
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";